kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/usart-driver.md

 /**
  * USART_IRQHandling()
- * Desc.	: Handles USART event IRQ
+ * Brief	: Handles USART event IRQ
- * Param.	: @pUSARTHandle - pointer to USART handle structure
+ * Param	: @pUSARTHandle - pointer to USART handle structure
- * Return	: None
+ * Retval	: None
  * Note		: This function will first decode the event that occurred, and
  * 			  handle the event accordingly.
  * 			  The compiler will generate unused variable for 'temp3'.
 (In